Linkurious/linkurious.js/plugins/sigma.plugins.legend/README.md

  * Add a widget to the legend.
 Redraw the legend.
  * @param elementType 'node' or 'edge'
  * @param visualVar   'size', 'color', 'icon'
  * @param ?unit       Optional.
-The unit to be displayed beside the widget's title
+The unit to be displayed alongside the widget's title
  * @returns {*}       The added widget.
  */
 legend.addWidget(elementType, visualVar, ?unit);